 Even if you’re not feeling that great, it’s a good idea to move your body – but just a bit.
 Go for a walk, practice some yoga or do some stretching.

 Why it Works: While a strenuous workout may dehydrate you even more, gentle exercise will energize you and encourage you to drink more fluids.
 If you can, get outside for a walk.
 Fresh air is *almost* as good for you as napping.

 Rest well & wake up ready to go!

 Better sleep gives rise to better mornings, bringing your goals into focus and dreams within reach.
 Hungry for more sleep info?
 Dig into these posts:

 - Why sleep is a powerful weapon against the flu

-- 2021, new year, new you and a chance for better sleep
+- New year, new you and a chance for better sleep